If you are looking to unearth the secret code behind different baby crying sounds, then this post should come in handy!

 A binky can be helpful in such scenarios since the sucking reflex helps calms a baby down.
-Experts are strong believers in binkies proving to be instrumental in assisting infants pass gas through their system however, bottle fed infants take a fancy to them.
-If you are going to have your baby vaccinated or have his heel pricked, then breastfeeding him prior to the administration of vaccination or giving him the binky can be really helpful.
+Experts are strong believers in binkies as instrumental in assisting infants pass gas through their system.
+However, bottle-fed infants take a fancy to them.
+If you are going to vaccinate your baby, then breastfeeding him prior to the administration of vaccination or giving him the binky can be really helpful.

-If you are worried that your baby’s crying represents something serious, then the best option is to go with your instincts.
+Or maybe you worry that your baby’s crying represents something serious?
+Then the best option is to go with your instincts.
 Nobody other than your own self knows your kid better.

 9 – Colic

 Colic is a condition in which an infant continues to cry for more than three hours or so, for three or more nights of the week, during the first three months after birth.
 One in every five babies tends to suffer from colic and their families suffer with them.
 Expert pediatricians believe that colic can really disturb parents who do not have the experience of dealing with such infants.

 Gas is not a reason for colic, in spite of many parents’ beliefs.
 In fact, we aren’t 100% sure about the main cause.
 Dr. Karp, a pediatrician based in Los Angeles, describes an effective calming approach in his book The Happiest Baby on the Block.
 He calls the approach “the 5 S’s”, and here they are:

 - Swaddle: Cross your infant’s arms over his chest, inside the wrap.
 Snug him tight as it gives the baby a sense of security.